Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

 Search Techniques

-Now that we understand the different types of search and tools I would like to go a bit deeper on understanding the core concepts for the search types and tools used in this article.
+Now that we understand the different types, techniques and tools, I would like to go a bit deeper on understanding the core concepts for some of them.

 Vector Search